-Originally built as weapons of war on the world of Eberron, the DnD Warforged is a construct of metal and wood that vaguely resembles a humanoid soldier.
-Over time, Warforged became advanced enough to develop consciousness – naturally, many took up the life of a DnD adventurer!
-This guide introduces you to the rules for Warforged in DnD, with suggestions of how to build characters, find miniatures, as well as their nearest equivalent in Pathfinder.
+Originally built as weapons of war on the world of Eberron, the DnD Warforged species is a construct of metal and wood that vaguely resembles a humanoid soldier.
+Over time, Warforged developed consciousness – and many became DnD adventurers!
+Read on, and we’ll explain the rules for Warforged DnD characters, with suggestions of how to build characters, find miniatures, as well as their nearest equivalent in Pathfinder.

 Here’s everything you need to know about the DnD Warforged 5e: